sccn/sccn.github.io/workshops/EEGLAB_2025_Aspet.md

 <span style="color: green">

-19:45 -- Dinner in Aspet (included in registration)
+20:30 -- Dinner in Aspet (included in registration).
+Note that the optional evening MATLAB session was canceled due to a late dinner and also because the speaker, Ramon, could not make it.

-20:45 – 21:30 -- Optional MATLAB fundamentals session by Ramon Martinez

 ### Tuesday, July 1st